denny822/HR-ANALYSIS-main/README.md

-# HR-ANALYSIS
+# HR Dashboard Description:
-This Power BI dashboard provides a comprehensive overview of key HR metrics, including employee demographics, department-wise distribution, and attrition trends.
-It enables quick insights into workforce composition and performance.
-The visuals support data-driven HR decision-making and strategic planning.
+Developed an interactive HR Analysis Dashboard using Power BI to analyze workforce data and gain insights into employee attrition, salary distribution, age groups, job roles, gender diversity, and education fields.
+Used DAX functions, slicers, and various visualizations such as pie charts, bar charts, and line graphs to identify trends and support HR decision-making.
+The dashboard helps organizations improve employee retention, workforce planning, and overall HR strategies through data-driven insights.